yaal-coop/sheraf/doc/tutorial/indexation.rst

 Note that the :func:`~sheraf.queryset.QuerySet.filter` **name** parameter will not be transformed into initials.
 It search for the exact data in the index.

-.. note :: `values` functions can return either a single element or a collection of
+.. note :: `index_keys_func` functions can return either a single element or a collection of
            elements.
 Depending on the `noneok` and `nullok` :class:`~sheraf.attributes.index.Index` parameters, `None` and falsy index keys might be ignored.